Campus Program Office. The Grove (Surge III), Room 1350, 530-754-5718; http://washingtonprogram.ucdavis.edu

 Residential Program Location.
 1608 Rhode Island Avenue, NW, Washington, D.C.
 20036

 The University of California hosts a system-wide academic and residential program for undergraduate students attending from each of the UC campuses.
 Housed within the UC Washington Center (UCDC), an 11-story, state of the art facility, convenient to public transportation and located in downtown D.C., the programs provide undergraduates opportunity to enrich their education while in residence for one quarter in the nation's capital.
-The program's principal activities include enrollment in credit-bearing courses, participation in academic internships, and opportunity to explore the many educational, cultural and historical activities in the Washington area.
+The program's principal activities include enrollment in credit-bearing courses, participation in academic internships,

 Program of Study